-Paul Nicholas Whelan, a 48-year-old resident of Novi, Michigan, was arrested by the Russian Federal Security Service (“FSB”) in Moscow on December 28, 2018, and has been accused of committing espionage against Russia.
+Paul Nicholas Whelan, a 48-year-old resident of Novi, Michigan, was arrested by the Russian Federal Security Service (“FSB”) in Moscow on December 28, 2018, and has been falsely accused of committing espionage against Russia.
 He has been held in the notorious Lefortovo Prison ever since.

 Paul was born in Canada to British parents who are of Irish descent.
 In the early 1970s, he moved to the US and lived in Ann Arbor, Michigan with his family.
 From a young age, Paul was encouraged by his parents to travel to experience different cultures.
 He traveled to many countries, including a solo trip to Europe as a teenager.

 Paul was interested in serving his community from a young age.
 After taking up courses at university, Paul completed police training and worked with various police departments in Michigan.
 Paul always made a point of visiting local police stations in the towns he visited, even later in life, including several stations in far away places.

 In 1994, Paul was called again to service and enlisted in the U.S. Marine Reserves, as he began working in the IT department of Kelly Services at their global headquarters in Michigan.
 Paul’s Marine Reserve unit was deployed to Iraq in 2004 where he served two tours of duty, transitioning to active duty along the way.

 Upon completion of his service in Iraq, Paul returned to work at Kelly Services, this time in their Global Security department.
 Paul’s work increasingly involved global travel, and Paul made friends in many countries across the globe.